 If four-legged tours are more your thing, check out the Tri-Circle-D Ranch (If you don’t get the name, think about the famous character whose silhouette can be made by three circles.), which houses and cares for all of the horses at Disney World, including Cinderella’s ponies and the horses that work on Main Street.
 It’s also home to a horse-powered musical instrument that was originally purchased for Disneyland.
 Guests over the age of 9 can take 45-minute long guided horseback rides through the campground.
 Younger guests can take pony rides.
 If you’re not confident on horseback, try an evening wagon ride, horse-drawn carriage ride, or sleigh ride (offered seasonally).
 Check out all of the options here.

-Other recreation options include two arcades, playgrounds, basketball and volleyball courts, archery, and a paved trail that wraps around Bay Lake to the Wilderness Lodge.
+Other recreation options include two arcades, playgrounds, basketball and volleyball courts, archery, and a paved trail that wraps around Bay Lake to the Wilderness Lodge (currently blocked by construction).
 I used to roller blade that trail a lot when I was a Cast Member and there were almost always deer right along the pathway.
-There are also two trading posts – one at the Settlement and one at the Meadows – and a beautiful front lobby.
+There are also two trading posts aka stores – one at the Settlement and one at the Meadows – and a beautiful front lobby.
+In addition to Disney souvenirs, the trading posts have basic food items to prepare if you’d like.

 Dining at Fort Wilderness

 Sure, you can always cook at your campsite, but if that’s not your thing, there are plenty of great options for dining at Fort Wilderness.
-There are two different dinner shows available, plus a buffet, bar, quick service carryout, and food truck for you to pick from, so you won’t go hungry during your stay.
+You definitely won’t go hungry during your stay.

 Hoop Dee Doo Revue